Learn 10 new interesting facts about whale sharks, the sea’s gentle giants. We’re proud to introduce our welcomed guests to the wonders of the sea.

 How long do whale sharks live?

 We are happy to report whale sharks to enjoy quite a long life.
-It has been discovered whale sharks can live up to 50 years and, likely, even longer.
+It has been discovered whale sharks can live up to 80 years and, mostly 120 years.
 It just depends on the whale you ask (or investigate via carbon-dating).